Costa Ártabra

 View of the ría de Ferrol.

 Costa Ártabra, or Golfo Ártabro, is a coastal area of Galicia, Spain.
 It is comprised between the costa da Morte and the Rías Altas; it has a maximum width of 5,800 metres, and a depth of 5,600 metres corresponding to the mouth of the River Mero at Santa Cristina beach.
 Other rivers which have their mouth in the gulf include Mendo and Mandeo.

-The Romans knew it as Portus Magnus Artaborum.
-Pomponius Mela is a Roman historian who also wrote about the area in the year AD 43.
+It corresponds to what the Greco-Roman geographers Strabo, Pomponius Mela and Pliny the Elder designated as Portus Magnus Artabrorum, a region inhabited by the Artabri people, of Celtic origin.

 Costa Ártabra also the name of a nature reserve, a "Special Area of Conservation".
-This is one of the areas in which the rare Kerry Slug is known to occur.
+This is one of the areas in which the rare Kerry slug is known to occur.